barış serim / hci research

 I am a frequent reviewer for ACM CHI (excellent reviewer for 2017), MobileHCI, DIS and ISS conferences.
 I was a PC for CHI'18 Late Breaking Work.
 I used to organize student activities for the local HelsinCHI community.

 Scientific publishing and peer review.
-I feel like the current system of publishing is long due for a change and we will see developments towards new models of peer review and interactivity.
+I agree with others that the current system of publishing is long due for a change and we will see developments towards new models of peer review and interactivity.

 I am based in Helsinki and open to collaborations.
 Feel free to contact me through serim(DOT)baris(AT)gmail(DOT)com